alvertogit/codetest/README.md

 ### EXERCISE 2 ARCHITECTURE

-The architecture created with [docker-compose] uses three different [Docker] containers for:
+The architecture created with [Docker Compose] uses three different [Docker] containers for:

 * [NGINX].
 * [Django] and [Gunicorn].